must-Zeus0036/lab1/README.md

-Full-Stack Web Development Project Report:
+Full-Stack Web Development Project Report:📝
 Connecting Express.js, HTML/CSS, and MongoDB
 Introduction
 This report details the development process of a full-stack web application using HTML for structuring the front-end, CSS for styling, Express.js for the back-end server, and MongoDB for the database.
 The project aimed to connect these technologies to create a functional application.
 This report will outline the difficulties encountered and the problems solved during the development process.